chbrown/pybtex/docs/rst/features.rst

 YAML
 ----

-We choosed to create our own format to use with Pybtex.
+We chose to create our own format to use with Pybtex.
 It is quite similar to `BibTeXML <http://bibtexml.sourceforge.net>`_ but based on `YAML <http://yaml.org>`_ instead of XML and therefore is much less verbose.